 Irit was the curator of a photography exhibition in Spiro Ark gallery, London, displaying the work of Bedouin children from Wadi Elnea’am unrecognized village (with Dukium – The Negev Coexistence forum).

 Irit serves as a supervisor for the following BA Tripos (ARB/RIBA Part I) Courses:

-Irit was one of the conveners of the History and Theory Research Seminar between 2011-2013.
+Irit is currently one of the conveners of the History and Theory Research Seminar.
 This seminar offers a forum for intellectual exchange and the dissemination of research in the field of History and Theory of Architecture.

 ‘Hibernating’, Irit’s first poetry book, was published in summer 2012 by Hakkibutz-Hameuhad publishing house, Israel, with ‘Kesset’ publishing grant.

 Levi Eshcol, then head of the Jewish Agency’s Settlement Department, to Prime Minister David Ben Gurion, the Zionist Management Meeting 29 April 1949 (quoted in Segev 1984:143).

 Katz, Irit.
 2012.
 “No Way Out or What is a Minor Architecture?”, Protocols – History & Theory, Issue No.26, Conflict: Antagonism and Creation, Fall 2012, Bezalel Academy for Art and Design, Jerusalem

 Katz Feigis, Irit.
 2010.
 “Spaces Stretch Inwards: Interactions between Architecture and Minor Literature “, Public Culture, Volume 22/3 (62) Fall 2010, (425-432) Duke University Press, NY

 Katz Feigis, Irit.
 2007.
 “Spaces Stretch Inwards”, Theory and Criticism, Volume 30, Summer 2007, (231-236) Van-Lir Institute, Jerusalem (Hebrew)